Are you ready for the next emergency/disaster?

 An emergency or disaster can happen at any time.
 Are you prepared at home and at work in case there is an: earthquake, flood, fire, infectious disease outbreak, or other disasters?

-Redwood Community Health Coalition’s Emergency Preparedness Project works with community health center leadership, county departments and other nonprofit agencies in Marin, Napa, Sonoma and Yolo counties to provide links to resources for personal and agency emergency preparedness planning and after an emergency services.
+Redwood Community Health Coalition’s Emergency Preparedness work engages with community health center leadership, county departments and partner agencies in Marin, Napa, Sonoma, Contra Costa, Solano and Yolo counties to provide links to resources for personal and agency emergency preparedness planning and after an emergency services.

 The resources on this page were also gathered to support individuals and health center staff as they develop personal and health center preparedness plans as well as to provide information about post-disaster community resources.

 It is important to be informed and stay informed.
-Marin, Napa, Sonoma and Yolo counties each have emergency preparedness websites that provide a variety of links and useful information about emergency preparedness and services in their county.
+Each county has emergency preparedness websites that provide a variety of links and useful information.
 Check the links below for general emergency information as well as to learn how to: make a plan should a disaster/emergency occur in your community; create an emergency kit; prepare for vulnerable family members and pets; and access community education.

 County Emergency Preparedness Information